rails/rails/guides/source/configuring.md

 * `config.assets.prefix` defines the prefix where assets are served from.
 Defaults to `/assets`.

+* `config.assets.manifest` defines the full path to be used for the asset precompiler's manifest file.
+Defaults to a file named `manifest-<random>.json` in the `config.assets.prefix` directory within the public folder.

 * `config.assets.digest` enables the use of MD5 fingerprints in asset names.
 Set to `true` by default in `production.rb`.

 * `config.assets.debug` disables the concatenation and compression of assets.
 Set to `true` by default in `development.rb`.